Loading gauge: Great Britain

 Great Britain has (in general) the most restrictive loading gauge (relative to track gauge) in the world.
-That is a legacy of the British railway network being the world's oldest, and of having been built by a large number of different private companies, each with different standards for the width and height of trains.
+The gauge is a legacy of the British railway network being the world's oldest, and of having been built by a large number of different private companies, each with different standards for the width and height of trains.
 After nationalisation, a standard static gauge W5 was defined in 1951 that would virtually fit everywhere in the network.
 The W6 gauge is a refinement of W5, and the W6a changed the lower body to accommodate third-rail electrification.
 While the upper body is rounded for W6a with a static curve, there is an additional small rectangular notch for W7 to accommodate the transport of 2.44 m ISO containers, and the W8 loading gauge has an even larger notch spanning outside of the curve to accommodate the transport of 2.6 m ISO containers.
 While W5 to W9 are based on a rounded roof structure, those for W10 to W12 define a flat line at the top and, instead of a strict static gauge for the wagons, their sizes are derived from dynamic gauge computations for rectangular freight containers.

+Due to the low clearance of the tunnel between Ryde St John's Road and Ryde Esplanade, which has been reduced several times to prevent flooding, trains on the Island Line, Isle of Wight require short loading gauges to traverse the tunnel.
+Approaching the tunnel is a Class 484 EMU, built from ex-London Underground D78 Stock units.

 Network Rail uses a W loading gauge classification system of freight transport ranging from W6A (smallest) through W7, W8, W9, W9Plus, W10, W11 to W12 (largest).
 The definitions assume a common "lower sector structure gauge" with a common freight platform at 1100 mm above rail.

 In addition, gauge C1 provides a specification for standard coach stock, gauge C3 for longer Mark 3 coaching stock, gauge C4 for Pendolino stock and gauge UK1 for high-speed rail.
 There is also a gauge for locomotives.
 The size of container that can be conveyed depends both upon the size of the load that can be conveyed and the design of the rolling stock.